iorodeo/safecast_air_docs/v4_pcb_5.rst

 * UEXT VOUT (P11) - Selects the power for the UEXT expansion header, whether it is 5V or 3.3V.
 For example, to select 5V, place a jumper on the right pins.

-Solder the 2x2 pins into positions P4 and P11.
+The kit includes a 36-position male breakaway header and two of the 2x2 pin headers.
+Take the brekaway header and carefully snap off 3 sets of 2-position headers.

 .. figure:: _static/v4_5a.png
    :align:  center

+* Solder the 2x2 pins into positions P4 and P11.
-Take the 36-position male breakaway header and break off 3 sets of 2-position headers.
-Solder these into positions P5, P7 and P8.
+* Solder the 2x1 headers into positions P5, P7 and P8.
 Solder with the longer pin facing up.

 .. figure:: _static/v4_5b.png